6 Gifts for the Writer in Your Life, According to a Book Editor

 Really, this is a gift everyone — not just writers — could use in their life.
 A foam roller is an excellent tool to relieve tension and tightness, whether it’s from sitting at a desk for eight hours or that ass-kicking 6:00 a.m. spin class.
 The ridges give a little extra attention to tired muscles by massaging deeper tissue as you’re rolling.

-4. The Cozy Reader Bundle Gift Box for the writer craving a great new read
+4. The Baby, It’s Cold Outside Bundle Gift Box for the writer craving a great new read

 Hand-picked and highly personalized, every book you receive from Page One Books is a selection made based on responses to the questionnaire filled out during signup; Megan from The Spines writes, “When your box arrives, you have the sweetest little note from the person who chose for you explaining the book and why you’ll love it!
 So far, my person hasn’t gotten it wrong.”
-The Cozy Reader Bundle is a seasonal specialty, and includes a few cozy extras to really crank up the hygge factor.
-Get it from Page 1 Books for $85+.
+The Baby, It’s Cold Outside Bundle is a seasonal specialty, and includes a few cozy extras to really crank up the hygge factor.

 5. A pair of kickass headphones for the writer who can’t get away from the noise

 If the writers you’re shopping for are anything like me, a good pair of headphones would be one of the best things to ever happen to them.
 I am a certified city dweller, which means that silence can be…hard to come by on a good day, near impossible to achieve any other time.
-My world was rocked when I finally invested in a great pair of headphones from 1MORE.
-Now I can work just about anywhere without worrying about noisy distractions, and the sound quality is exceptional which means I can enjoy whatever I’m listening to to the max.
-Get it from Amazon for $78.
+My world was rocked when I finally invested in a great pair of noise-cancelling headphones from Sony, which gloriously removed everything from NYC traffic heard in my office to the background engine noise while on airplanes.
+Plus, the sound quality is out of this world (take it from an audiophile).

 6. A phenomenal pen for the writer who believes in the art of handwriting